lamek/dash_getting_started/README.md

 lessons needs to end with a dopamine hit payoff (but it should if possible without forcing.)

-1. Libraries and packages
+5. Libraries and packages
     * "Set's up" the app by properly organizing code and doing a bit of quick prep so remaining lessons can stay focused.
-This lesson might make more sense in part 1.
     * Introduces
         * Dart libraries
         * export statements
-        * utf8 from dart:convert (Probably gloss over)
         * Streams via stdin.listen (Probably gloss over)
         * imports the shared lib, which contains test data for development
     * App functionality
         * App code is moved into the `lib` folder.
-        * The app runs continuously (until exit)
+        * The app
-1. Object Oriented Dart
+6. Object Oriented Dart
     * Command pattern
     * Introduces
     * App functionality
         * When the user fetches a Wikipedia article, it's printed out in a sane way.

 Note to self -- First, use hardcoded Dart Summary object to put something on the screen.
 Second, use JSON files.
 Third, use HTTP.

 ### Flutter